-People often risk entry into the United States without understanding that the Department of Homeland Security, Immigration and Customs Enforcement can and will detain person subject to felony a warrant.
-The local law enforcement agency then will arrest the defendant and arrange extradition to the county where the warrant issued.
+People often risk entry into the United States without understanding that the Department of Homeland Security, Immigration and Customs Enforcement can and will detain a person subject to a felony arrest warrant.
+The local law enforcement agency then will arrest the defendant and arrange extradition to the county where the warrant was issued.

-5. Your driver’s privilege will be suspended for traffic-related outstanding arrest warrants even if you live outside California.
+Your driver’s license will be suspended for traffic-related outstanding arrest warrants even if you live outside California.

-We regularly clear misdemeanor San Diego arrest warrants in the same day.
+We regularly clear misdemeanor San Diego arrest warrants the same day they are issued.